optimizely/javascript-sdk/README.md

 ## About

-`optimizely-sdk` is developed and maintained by [Optimizely](https://optimizely.com) and many [contributors](https://github.com/optimizely/javascript-sdk/graphs/contributors).
-If you're interested in learning more about what Optimizely X FullStack can do for your company, please [get in touch](mailto:eng@optimizely.com)!
+`@optimizely/optimizely-sdk` is developed and maintained by [Optimizely](https://optimizely.com) and many [contributors](https://github.com/optimizely/javascript-sdk/graphs/contributors).
+If you're interested in learning more about what Optimizely X Full Stack can do for your company, please [get in touch](mailto:eng@optimizely.com)!

 ### Contributing